bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.5in" height="3.6638888888888888in"} -->

-Settings \> CSS, you know what?
-I want to add Bootstrap, and I\'ve got it.
+Settings &gt; CSS, you know what?
+I want to add Bootstrap, and I&apos;ve got it.
 As soon as I do that, you can see like, hey, this is a really much better-looking navigation bar.
-I\'ve got all the different components.
+I&apos;ve got all the different components.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 316. collapsible menu - websitename (194) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">